 For the PDU Sessions to be switched to the Target RAN, upon receipt of the Nsmf_PDUSession_UpdateSMContext request, each of these SMFs determines whether the existing UPF can continue to serve the UE.
-If the existing UPF cannot continue to serve the UE and it is not a PDU Session anchor, steps 3-11 of clause 4.9.1.2 are performed.
+If the existing UPF cannot continue to serve the UE and it is not a PDU Session anchor, steps 3-11 of clause 4.9.1.2.3 and 4.9.1.2.4 are performed.
 Otherwise, the following steps 3 to 6 are performed by each of these SMFs if their existing UPFs can continue to serve the UE.

-If a PDU Session is not included in the list of rejected PDU Session(s) by the Target RAN, the SMF deactivates the UP connections of those PDU Session(s).
+If a PDU Session is included in the list of rejected PDU Session(s) by the Target RAN, the SMF deactivates the UP connections of those PDU Session(s).